0xAX/linux-insides/interrupts/interrupts-10.md

     return -ENOMEM;
 ```

 More about `kzalloc` will be in the separate chapter about [memory management](http://0xax.gitbooks.io/linux-insides/content/mm/index.html) in the Linux kernel.
-As we allocated space for the `irqaction`, we start to initialize this structure with the values of interrupt handler, interrupt flags, device name and etc:
+As we allocated space for the `irqaction`, we start to initialize this structure with the values of interrupt handler, interrupt flags, device name, etc:

 ```C
 action->handler = handler;